Denali Expedition - West Buttress Overview

 The average individual success rate on Denali is 54% overall and 59% in guided groups other than AAI.
 The Institute's success rate for individuals for the last twelve years is 78% and for expeditions it is 85%.
 In 2008, eight out of eight AAI teams reached the summit successfully

 AAI has the highest level of commitment to environmental protection and restoration, and on all expeditions and instructional programs we teach and follow Leave No Trace ethics and practices for travel, camping, and climbing.
 The Institute has been a leader in the conscientious use of wilderness environments, including both remote and popular areas of Denali and the Alaska Range.
 Each year the National Park Service presents "Denali Pro" awards to individuals who have made major contributions to protecting the mountain.
-Twenty AAI guides and clients have had the honor of receiving this highest Denali National Park and Preserve award since its inception four years ago.
+Twenty AAI guides and clients have had the honor of receiving this highest Denali National Park and Preserve award since its inception in 1998.

 Climbers unloading gear on the Kahiltna glacier.
 Scott Parazynski.